CabraKill/HiHome/README.md

 ```

 # Firestore 🧡
-Currently the proposal scheme is decrive bellow.
+Currently, the proposed scheme is described below.
 The main objectives are:
-* A unit can have multiple users
+* An unit has many users
-* A unit can have multiple sections
+* An unit has many sections
-* A user can have multiple units
+* An user has many units
-* A section can have subcollection of sections
+* A section has many subcollections of sections

 ![firestore scheme](/README/scheme.png)